Clubs & Organisers

 The Colnbrook Motor Club [who] has attracted a full entry [news hook] for its inaugural closed-road race [what] in Slough [where] this weekend [when].

 The media will also want a quote from someone involved in your event.
-They might also need a rights-free image (in high-resolution) and contact details for further information or to request an interview, so make sure all this is included in your release.
+Make sure to include contact details for further information or to request an interview in your release.

 HOW TO SEND A PRESS RELEASE